 - The best wet cat food: From daily dishes to tasty treats

 - The best dry cat foods: King of cat kibble revealed

-Cats that are played with tend to be more attached to their owners, and will therefore be more rewarding pets.
+Regular play time with your cat usually means your pet will be more attached to you, and will therefore have a more fulfilling relationship with you.
 If you don’t interact with your feline on a regular basis, they will lose interest in you, or simply view you as a provider of food.
-Not only could this lead to your cat to avoid sitting on your lap or allowing you to stroke it, in extreme cases it could lead to them choosing to leave home, if they feel insecure about their environment.
+This could mean your cat avoids sitting on your lap or letting you pet it, or it could develop other insecurity issues.
 Most owners will leave their cats at home while they go to work, or leave the home, so packing in play time not only shows your cat that you care for them, it also becomes part of your daily routine and can help you to de-stress when you have finished work or come home from school.